MicrosoftDocs/architecture-center/docs/data-science-process/team-data-science-process-for-data-scientists.md

 - **Integration**: Connects to a wide range of data sources, including on-premises and cloud-based data stores, ensuring comprehensive data integration.

-[**Azure HDInsight**](/azure/hdinsight/hdinsight-overview) is a fully-managed cloud service that makes it easy to process massive amounts of data using popular open-source frameworks.
+[**Azure HDInsight**](/azure/hdinsight/hdinsight-overview) is a fully-managed cloud service that that is used to process massive amounts of data using popular open-source frameworks.

 - **Hadoop**: Provides scalable storage and processing capabilities for large data sets.